 Remember the Risks

-The value of investments can go down as well as up so be prepared to lose money.
-Choosing wisely will ensure that you minimise the risk however you need to bear this in mind.
+The value of investments can go down as well as up, so be prepared to lose money.
+Choosing wisely will ensure you minimise the risk; however, you need to bear this in mind.

-There is no get rich quick scheme so only invest if you have no outstanding credit card bills to pay and you understand the risks.
-When considering which is the best stocks and shares ISA, it is critical to understand the risks.
+There is no get-rich-quick scheme so only invest if you have no outstanding credit card bills to pay and understand the risks.
+When considering the best stocks and shares ISA, it is critical to understand the risks.